Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

 <a name="rat"></a>
 **Comparing rat transcripts**

-The file **rat_transcripts.py** contains outdated transcripts of rat ADCY1, i.e. sequences that had been uploaded to NCBI, but subsequently removed.
+The file `rat_transcripts.py` contains outdated transcripts of rat ADCY1, i.e. sequences that had been uploaded to NCBI, but subsequently removed.
 The reason to consider these outdated sequences is that for ADCY1, we noticed that while the mouse and human transcript had similar lengths (~12k bp), the rat transcript on NCBI was significantly shorter (~3k bp).
 As we know that the resulting proteins of all three species are very similar, this difference was puzzling.
 There exists a shorter human transcript, which serves different physiological functions, so our hypothesis was that the official rat sequence was the equivalent to this, and the long form was currently not published.
 In the [rat genome database](https://rgd.mcw.edu/rgdweb/homepage/) we can find [ADCY1 rat mRNA transcripts that had previously been reported](https://rgd.mcw.edu/rgdweb/report/gene/main.html?id=1309318), but then taken off NCBI.
-Here there were two transcripts, [X2](https://www.ncbi.nlm.nih.gov/nuccore/XM_008770320.2?report=genbank) and [X4](https://www.ncbi.nlm.nih.gov/nuccore/XM_008770321.2?report=genbank), that had similar lengths to the [mouse](https://www.thermofisher.com/taqman-gene-expression/product/Mm01187829_m1?CID=&ICID=&subtype=) and [human long form](https://www.ncbi.nlm.nih.gov/nuccore/NM_021116.2).
+There are two such transcripts, [X2](https://www.ncbi.nlm.nih.gov/nuccore/XM_008770320.2?report=genbank) and [X4](https://www.ncbi.nlm.nih.gov/nuccore/XM_008770321.2?report=genbank), that have similar lengths to the [mouse](https://www.thermofisher.com/taqman-gene-expression/product/Mm01187829_m1?CID=&ICID=&subtype=) and [human long form](https://www.ncbi.nlm.nih.gov/nuccore/NM_021116.2).
 Despite these sequences being taken off NCBI for unknown reasons, we wanted to explore whether they have high homology to the long human transcript.

 <a name="parameters_analysis"></a>
 ### siRNA dataset analysis: Which parameters really count?